 MSP marketing that is aiming at targets in line with core provisions will usually have more successful conversions.
 At trade shows, there are clients looking for exactly what you provide, and potential business partners.
 Additionally, you’re likely to find vendors looking to expand their relationships to MSPs for increased productivity.
 What this equates to is more leads closer to previously identified targets, and with greater conversion potential.

 You’re going to see other MSPs, and you’ll be able to avoid as well as adopt certain presentation strategies.
 Some peers will do a good job at the trade show, some won’t.
 Some will seem interesting and properly put together but aren’t going anywhere.
 And then there will be some who have people flocking to them continuously, even though you know they aren’t the best providers of service in the region.
 They’re doing something right at the trade show!
 Perhaps it is because they are investing a lot of time and focus on their trade show displays (find out more on https://dandreavisual.com/trade-show-graphics/ or similar webpages), and making their booth attractive enough to catch people’s attention.
 Perhaps it is something else.
 Figuring out their technique and re-fitting it for your own MSP could be an effective strategy.
-At trade shows, beyond acquiring better conversions, you’re additionally going to learn things which help you better your business.
+At trade shows, beyond acquiring better conversions, you’re additionally going to learn things that help you better your business.